-Our Division of Neonatology is ranked third in the country by U.S. News & World Report and has been in the top 10 for the last nine years.
-As the only top 10 neonatology program/neonatal intensive care unit (NICU) in the Washington, DC, metropolitan region, we offer expertise that consistently earns national recognition.
+Ranked first in the nation by U.S. News & World Report, our Division of Neonatology has been in the top 10 for the last nine years.
+As the only top 10 neonatology program/ neonatal intensive care unit (NICU) in the Washington, D.C., metropolitan region, we offer expertise that consistently earns national recognition.

 Unique Neonatal Care in the Region

 Our expert team of doctors, nurses and support staff offer several programs and treatments that are unique to this region.
 We are an academic medical center, which means our doctors provide care and lead important research that advances the treatment of sick newborns and premature infants.